Behavioral ecology: Conflict over mating

 Sexual conflict after mating has also been shown to occur in both males and females.
 Males employ a diverse array of tactics to increase their success in sperm competition.
-These can include removing other male's sperm from females, displacing other male's sperm by flushing out prior inseminations with large amounts of their own sperm, creating copulatory plugs in females’ reproductive tracts to prevent future matings with other males, spraying females with anti-aphrodisiacs to discourage other males from mating with the female, and producing sterile parasperm to protect fertile eusperm in the female's reproductive tract.
+These can include removing other male's sperm from females, displacing other male's sperm by flushing out prior inseminations with large amounts of their own sperm, creating copulatory plugs in females' reproductive tracts to prevent future matings with other males, spraying females with anti-aphrodisiacs to discourage other males from mating with the female, and producing sterile parasperm to protect fertile eusperm in the female's reproductive tract.
 For example, the male spruce bud moth (Zeiraphera canadensis) secretes an accessory gland protein during mating that makes them unattractive to other males and thus prevents females from future copulation.
 The Rocky Mountain parnassian also exhibits this type of sexual conflict when the male butterflies deposit a waxy genital plug onto the tip of the female's abdomen that physically prevents the female from mating again.
-Males can also prevent future mating by transferring an anti-Aphrodiasic to the female during mating.
+Males can also prevent future mating by transferring an anti-aphrodisiac to the female during mating.
 This behavior is seen in butterfly species such as Heliconius melpomene, where males transfer a compound that causes the female to smell like a male butterfly and thus deter any future potential mates.
 Furthermore, males may control the strategic allocation of sperm, producing more sperm when females are more promiscuous.
 All these methods are meant to ensure that females are more likely to produce offspring belonging to the males who uses the method.

 Females also control the outcomes of matings, and there exists the possibility that females choose sperm (cryptic female choice).
 A dramatic example of this is the feral fowl Gallus gallus.
 In this species, females prefer to copulate with dominant males, but subordinate males can force matings.
 In these cases, the female is able to eject the subordinate male's sperm using cloacal contractions.